Personal loans

-Customized financing to consolidate high-interest debt or fund major purchases or expenses.
+Customized financing to consolidate high-interest debt and unlock financial flexibility.

 Your credit score is a powerful tool that helps you access better loan rates, easier approvals, and more financial opportunities.
 The higher your scores—ideally in the high 700s and above—the greater your borrowing power.

 Building a credit history and improving your score takes time and effort.
-Below, we’ll provide tips to raise your credit score, putting you on the path to a more secure financial future.
+Below, we’ll provide tips to quickly raise your credit score, putting you on the path to a more secure financial future.

 Credit scoring systems like FICO® Score and VantageScore® weigh your financial habits to create a three-digit number that lenders use to assess your creditworthiness.
 FICO® Score is more common.
-The following considerations can help promote healthy financial habits and improve credit scores fast.

 Payment history is the biggest factor influencing your credit score, making up 35% of your FICO score.
 This means that paying your bills on time, every time, is the single most effective tip to raise your credit score.
 Even one late payment can cause your score to drop significantly.

-FYI: Setting up automatic payments with each card company can help ensure you don’t miss a due date that could hurt your score.
+Setting up automatic payments with each card company can help ensure you don’t miss a due date that could hurt your score.

-Credit utilization strategies are essential for a healthy credit score.
-This refers to the amount of credit you're currently using compared to the total amount of credit you have available.
 For example, if you have a credit card with a $20,000 limit and a balance of $7,000, your utilization is 35%.
-Experts generally recommend keeping this ratio at around 30%.
+Experts generally recommend keeping this ratio at or below 30%.

 Register with a service like Credit Karma to monitor your credit score and accounts.
 Checking your own credit score is considered a “soft credit check,” which doesn’t impact your score.
 You can also request one credit report a week for free from each of the three main credit reporting agencies: Equifax, Experian, and TransUnion.